UniMath/agda-unimath/src/foundation/universal-property-family-of-fibers-of-maps.lagda.md

-# The universal property of fibers of maps
+# The universal property of family of fibers of maps

 ```agda
 module foundation.universal-property-family-of-fibers-of-maps where